What collections are available at The University of Georgia Special Collections Libraries?

 Is there space for individual or group study available in the University of Georgia Special Collections?

 Informal study space is not available at the Special Collections Libraries; however, this type of study space is available nearby at the Miller Learning Center or the Main Library.

 How can I arrange an archival instruction session with an archivist or librarian at the University of Georgia Special Collections in association with course I am teaching?

 To schedule an archival instruction session involving material from the Hargrett Rare Book and Manuscript Library, contact Chuck Barber at firstname.lastname@example.org.
 To schedule an archival instruction session involving material from the Russell Library for Political Research and Studies, contact Jill Severn at email@example.com.
 To schedule an archival instruction session involving material the Brown Media Archives and Peabody Awards Collection, contact Mary Miller at firstname.lastname@example.org.
-If you would like to schedule a session that includes more than one of these departments, please be sure to mention this in your request message.
+If you would like to schedule a session that includes more than one of these departments, please be sure to request this.

 Will I be able to request materials for my students to use for class projects?

-If I'm bringing the same class to special collections several times in one semester, is each class meeting a separate event or is the entire semester course a single event?
+If I'm bringing the same class to special collections several times in one semester, is each class meeting a separate activity or is the entire semester course a single activity?

-Each class visit will be a separate event even if it is part of an ongoing class or project.
+Each class visit will be a separate activity even if it is part of an ongoing class or project.

 Will my collection material requests for a class visit be fulfilled automatically?

 Requests for material will not be fulfilled automatically.
-If you are working directly with a staff member to plan the class, contact that staff member to inform them that you have submitted your requests.
+You must contact a staff person to inform them that you have submitted your requests.
+If you are working directly with a staff member to plan the class, contact that staff member.
 If you are managing the class on your own, please notify circulation staff by contacting the reception desk at 706-542-7123.